 On the day itself, our players were bristling with energy.
 We’d done some run-throughs, but never truly tested it for time.
 We knew we were going to have a lot to juggle with Slido responses.
 In general, I’d give us good marks on technical navigation.
 Tim forgot to return to the slides at one point, and we had some issues getting Slido results to appear properly.
 But, judging from the audience responses (in particular the always evocative Anna Jester), nobody was too critical of these foibles.
 I had said all along the session would be epic—either an epic fail or epic, and I’d say that we pulled it off.

-I leave you with an additional excerpt from the session.
+I leave you with an additional excerpt from the session, below.
 I’d love to hear about your creativity for past and future sessions.
 Let’s take these presentations to the next level!

 The Cleric’s Challenge